-Do you want to know if you or your child are old enough to start hiking?
-But the real question is there an ideal age to start hiking and discover flora and fauna?
+Are you wondering whether you or your child are old enough to start hiking?
+The real question, however, is whether there is an ideal age to begin exploring nature and discovering flora and fauna.

-You will see that at any age, even baby, it is possible to go on the trails near your home.
-But it will be necessary to adapt this walk according to the age and physical capacities at the beginning.
+You’ll find that it’s possible to hit the trails near your home at any age, even for babies.
+However, it’s necessary to adapt these excursions based on age and initial physical capabilities.
 Focus on this important question and on the basics to know before you or your child starts hiking.

 Walking is good for babies